The below-listed articles can be read on this page:

 So, yes, we should welcome any immigrants who are independently wealthy and who bring their own soil and water.

-THE GREAT SUPER ROBBERY
+(2) THE GREAT SUPERRANNUATION ROBBERY

 What may prove to be John Howard’s most infamous legacy, was his insurance/superannuation industry dip ‘n’ rip scheme in which insurance corporations were enabled to install multiple life insurance policies on superannuant’s savings without their knowledge or consent.